pimatic/pimatic-guide/getting-started/remote-ssl.html.md

 ---

 If you want to use pimatic over the internet you should always use a SSL-Connection (https) for security reasons.
-You can configurate pimatic to run just the http- or https-Server or both.
+You can configure pimatic to run just the http- or https-Server or both.
 By default only the (insecure) http server is enabled.

 ### Preparation